naieem-bd/naieem-bd/README.md

 ## Hi there, I'm Naieemur Rahman 👋

-I am a Full-Stack JavaScript Developer ✨ Specializing in React, Next.js, TypeScript, CSS, Responsive Web Design ✨ Proficient in Node.js, Express.js, MongoDB, REST APIs
+I am a Full-Stack JavaScript Developer ✨ Specializing in React, Next.js, CSS, Responsive Web Design ✨ Proficient in Node.js, Express.js, MongoDB, REST APIs

+* I am an enthusiastic learner who thrives on exploring diverse technologies and domains.
+* I love to take challenges and enjoy exploring new horizons in software development to solve real-world problems to make life easier for people.

 <!--
 **naieem-bd/naieem-bd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.